(Year denotes end of Council member's current term.)

 University of California, Hastings College of the Law

-Leo P. Martinez is the Albert Abramson Professor of Law at the University of California, Hastings College of the Law.
-He served as UC Hastings’ Academic Dean for twelve years and he served as the acting chancellor and dean of the college in the 2009-2010 academic year.
+Leo Martinez is the Albert Abramson Professor of Law at the University of California, Hastings College of the Law.
+He served as UC Hastings’ academic dean for twelve years and he served as the acting chancellor and dean of the college in the 2009-2010 academic year.

 Professor Martinez is a past president of the Association of American Law Schools (AALS).
-He has chaired or served on more than two dozen ABA law school site evaluation visits and he has assisted more than ten law schools in their strategic planning.
-He is a member of the American Law Institute (ALI), he is one of the academic Advisers on the ALI’s Principles of the Law of Liability Insurance project, and he was a member of the ABA Task Force on the Future of Legal Education.
+He has chaired or served on more than two-dozen ABA law school site evaluation visits and he has assisted ten law schools in their strategic planning.
+He is a member of the American Law Institute (ALI); he is one of the academic advisers on the ALI’s Principles of the Law of Liability Insurance project, and he was a member of the ABA Task Force on the Future of Legal Education.

-Professor Martinez is a co-author of a leading insurance law casebook, a co-editor of a four-volume insurance treatise, and the author of many articles on tax, insurance law, and legal education that have appeared in journals ranging from the Stanford Law Review to the Tulane Law Review to the Yale Law and Policy Review to the China EU Law Journal.
-He has lectured on legal education, tax, and insurance law throughout the United States and throughout Europe, Asia, and South America.
+Professor Martinez is a co-author of a leading insurance law casebook, a co-editor of a four-volume insurance treatise, and the author of many articles on tax, insurance law, and legal education that have appeared in journals including the Stanford Law Review, Tulane Law Review, Yale Law and Policy Review, and the China EU Law Journal.

 Mary Campbell McQueen (2020)

 National Center for State Courts